About

 Quantum Era

 - Cross-Problem Parameter Transferability in Quantum Approximate Optimization Algorithm: A Machine Learning Approach.
 Kien X. Nguyen, Bao Bach, and Ilya Safro.
-Preprint.
+In Proceedings of the IEEE Quantum Computing and Engineering, 2025.

 Pre-Quantum Era